CyclotronResearchCentre/bidsme/README.md

 `IntendedFor` json file.

 #### <a name="plug_rec"></a> `RecordingEP(recording: object) -> int`
-`RecordingEP` is executed immidiatly after loading a new file in each of recordings.
-It is used for locally adapting the attributes of recording.
+`RecordingEP` is executed immediately after loading a new file in each of the recordings.
+It is used for locally adapting the attributes of the recording.

-For example, in [Example 1](#ex_1), sorting plugin executes:
+For example, in [Example 1](#ex_1), the sorting plugin executes:
 ```python
 if Intended != "":
 	recording.setAttribute("SeriesDescription", Intended)
 ```
-, replacing the `SeriesDescription` by global variable `Intended`, defines during `SequenceEP`.
+This replaces the `SeriesDescription` attributed with the global variable `Intended`, defined during `SequenceEP`.

-> The changed attribute can be restored to it original value by executing `recording.unsetAttribute("SeriesDescription")`
+> The changed attribute can be restored to its original value by executing `recording.unsetAttribute("SeriesDescription")`

 #### <a name="plug_recEnd"></a> `FileEP(path: str, recording: object) -> int`
-`FileEP` is called after the copy of recording file to its destination (either during preparation or bidsification).
+`FileEP` is called after the copy of the original recording file to its destination (prepared or bidsified folder, during preparation and bidsification, respectively).

-Outside the `recording` object, it accepts the `path` parameter containing the path to copied file.
+In addition to the `recording` object, it accepts the `path` parameter containing the path to the copied file.

-The utility of this plugin is data file manipulation, for example the convertion into another format, or anonymisation.
+The utility of this plugin is data file manipulation, for example the conversion into another format, or anonymisation.
-Working only on the copy of original file do not compromise the source dataset.
+Working only on the copy of original file does not compromise the source dataset.

 #### <a name="plug_seqEnd"></a> `SequenceEndEP(path: str, recording: object) -> int`
-The `SequenceEndEP` is called after the treatment of all files in the sequence, and can be used to perform various checks and/or sequence files manipulation, for example compressing files or packing 3D MRI images into 4D one.
+The `SequenceEndEP` is called after the treatment of all files in the sequence, and can be used to perform various checks and/or sequence files manipulation, for example compressing files or packing 3D MRI images into a 4D one.

-Sa in `FileEP` function, `path` parameter contains the path to the directory where last file of given sequence is copied.
-The `recording` object also have last file in sequence loaded.
+Sa in `FileEP` function, `path` parameter contains the path to the directory where the last file of given sequence was copied.
+The `recording` object also has last file in sequence loaded.

 #### <a name="plug_sesEnd"></a> `SessionEndEP(scan: BidsSession) -> int`
 `SessionEndEP` is executed after treating the last sequence of recording.
-As there no loaded recordings, it takes `BidsSession` as parameter.
+As there are no loaded recordings, it takes `BidsSession` as parameter.
-The mean goal of this function is check of compliteness of session, and retrieving metadata of session, for example parcing various behevirial data.
+The mean goal of this function is checking the completedness of a given session, and retrieving the metadata of such session, for example parcing various behevioral data.

 #### <a name="plug_subEnd"></a> `SubjectEndEP(scan: BidsSession) -> int`
 `SubjectEndEP` is executed after treating the last session of a given subject.
-It can be used for checking if all sessions are present, and for retrieval of phenotype data for given subject.
+It can be used for checking if all sessions are present, and for retrieval of phenotype data for each given subject.

 #### <a name="plug_End"></a> `FinaliseEP() -> int`
-`FinaliseEP` is called in the end of programm and can be used for consolidation and final checks of destination dataset.
+`FinaliseEP` is called in the end of programm and can be used for consolidation and final checks on the destination dataset.

 ## <a name="new_formats"></a>Implementing additional formats